-- Writing: Claude writes better long-form content.
+- Writing: Claude still writes better long-form content.
 Less generic, more willing to have a voice.
 ChatGPT is faster and better at short-form.

 Pricing breakdown